-In Max Reger's creation, one can meet quotations from the protestant chorals (the second part of the Concerto for Piano and Orchestra opus.
-114, 1910), the Concerto for Violin and Orchestra opus 101 (1908) is composed as an ample concertizing sonata.
-Similarly, Hans Pfiztner is responsible for the interference between the symphonic writing and the form of the theme with variations, in Concerto for Violin and Orchestra opus 34 (1924) and in Concerto for Piano and Orchestra in E flat major (1923) he distributes the working out of the themes both to the whole orchestra and the soloist instrument.
-Beginning with the second decade, the structure of the form and the compositional technique develop new aspects within the framework of the soloist concerto.
-Within the bi-, tri-, and quadripartite structures one can identify musical structures which are constituted on the polyphonic forms of baroque, the treatment of the musical elements (melody, rhythm, harmony, instrumental timbre modulations, dynamics, agogics), unique to the new musical orientation (expressionism, neoclassicism).
-For example, one can meet Passacaglia, Toccata and Aria as parts of the (Schönberg, Stravinski, concerto Sostakovici).
-Hindemith is, as I have already pointed out, an example for the reevaluation of the concertizing genre of the baroque (Concerto Grosso).
-In this context, Hindemith, as well as the modern composers such as Poulenc, orients towards instruments such as the organ, the clavichord, the viola d'amore, the viola and the cello.
-The title changes in Kammermusic (Hindemith), Concertino (Stravinski, Honegger, Şostakovici) for miniatures, whose dominant instrumental character is part of the concertizing spirit, Capriccio (Igor Stravinski, Capriccio for piano) and Fantasy (Claude Debussy - Fantasy for piano and orchestra, 1891, where the orchestra score is impregnated with soloist elements, the piano being treated as a "voice" integrated in the symphonic discourse, and Feruccio Busoni - Indian Fantasy for piano and orchestra, 1913).
-The accent falls on the motility characteristic of the instrument, with a focus on the emphasis of the soloist virtuosity with composers such as Batrók, Stravinski, Prokofiev (as presented lower) or with the composers from the "Group of the six" who resume the forms of the 18th century (Germaine Taillefère) in Concerto in D Major for Piano and Orchestra (1926), Darius Milhaud who, besides the Concerto for Saxophone and Orchestra (1938), with jazz and south-American elements, composes also a series of concertos for piano and orchestra, études, spiritually and humorously written, and André Gedalge, who composes the Concerto for Piano and Orchestra opus 16 in C Minor.
-We meet a symbiosis of elements characteristic to the soloist and rhapsodic concerto (Ravel, Rhapsody - Concerto Tzigane, 1924), between concerto and the symphonic poem or fantasy.
-The score of the orchestra accompaniment is written either for a great symphonic assembly, for a chamber orchestra (Hindemith, Şostakovici), or for wind instruments (Kurt Weil -Concerto for Piano and Woodwinds, and Igor Stravinski with his Concerto for Piano and Wind Instruments, 1924).
-Within the framework of impressionism, French composers such as Debussy and Ravel focus on the concertizing style, Debussy composing the Fantasy for Piano and Orchestra (1935) amply developing the symphonic discourse, and Maurice Ravel, the Concerto for Piano and Orchestra: No 1 in G Major and No 2 in D Major for the left hand (1935) which I will present further on.
+Beginning with the second decade, the structure of the form and the compositional technique develops new aspects within the framework of the soloist concerto.
+Within the bi-, tri-, and quadripartite structures one can identify musical structures which are constituted on the polyphonic forms of baroque, the treatment of the musical elements (melody, rhythm, harmony, instrumental timbre modulations, dynamics, agogics) being unique to the new musical orientation (expressionism, neoclassicism).
+For example, one can meet Passacaglia, Toccata and Aria as parts of the concerto (Schönberg, Stravinski, Sostakovici).
+Hindemith is, as I have already pointed out, an example for the reevaluation of the concertizing genre of the Baroque (Concerto Grosso).
+In this context, Hindemith, as well as the modern composers such as Poulenc, orients towards instruments such as the organ, the clavichord, viola d'amore, the viola and the cello.
+The title changes Kammermusic (Hindemith), Concertino (Stravinski, Honegger, Şostakovici) for miniatures, whose dominant instrumental character is part of the concertizing spirit, Capriccio (Igor Stravinski, Capriccio for piano) and Fantasy (Claude Debussy -Fantasy for piano and orchestra, 1891 where the orchestra score is impregnated with soloist elements, the piano being treated as a "voice" integrated in the symphonic discourse and Feruccio Busoni - Indian Fantasy for piano and orchestra, 1913).
+The accent may fall on the motility characteristic of the instrument, with a focus on the emphasis of the soloist virtuosity with composers such as Batrók.
+Stravinski, Prokofiev (as presented lower) or with the composers from the "Group of the six" who resume themselves the forms of the 18th century.
+We shall meet a symbiosis of elements characteristic to the soloist and rhapsodic concerto between concerto and symphonic poem or fantasy.
+The score of the orchestra accompaniment is written either for a great symphonic assembly or for a chamber orchestra (Hindemith, Şostakovici) or for a blowers' assembly (Kurt Weil - Concerto for piano and blowers' orchestra and Igor Stravinski with Concerto for piano and blowers' orchestra, 1924).
+Within the framework of the impressionism, the French composers such as Debussy and Ravel focus on the concertizing style, Debussy composing the Fantasy for piano and orchestra (1935) amply developing the symphonic discourse and Maurice Ravel, Concertos for piano and orchestra: No 1 in G Major and No 2 in D Major for the left hand (1935).

-The return to the old art, especially for the polyphonic constructions and the modal language, is reflected by Ottorino Respighi in the Gregorian Concerto for Violin and Orchestra (1921) and in the Mixolidian Concerto for Piano and Orchestra (1922).
-In contrast to the modal preoccupations of some composers such as Respighi, the dodecaphonic technique was adopted by Alban Berg in Concerto for Violin and Orchestra (1935) and Arnold Schönberg in Concerto for Violin and Orchestra opus 36 (1936), a threefold work, and Concerto for Piano and Orchestra opus 42 (1942), a fourfold work, with strong contrasts between the assembly and the soloist.
+The return to the old art, especially from the point of view of the polyphonic constructions and of the modal language, is reflected by Ottorino Respighi Gregorian Concerto for violin and orchestra (1921) and Mixolidian Concerto for piano and orchestra (1922).
+In contrast to the modal preoccupations of some composers such as Respighi, dodecaphonic technique was adopted by Alban Berg in Concerto for violin and orchestra (1935) and Arnold Schönberg in Concerto for violin and orchestra opus 36 (1936) - a threefold work - and Concerto for piano and orchestra opus 42 (1942) - a fourfold work - with strong contrasts between the assembly and the soloist.